Buyer's Guide

 Approval

 Congratulations!
 Now you’re ready to shop for your dream home.
-We highly respect your time so we will narrow our focus to homes that meet your criteria such as location, price, schools, and features.
+We highly respect your time, so we will narrow our focus to homes that meet your specific criteria, including location, price, schools, and features.
 Call us at 817-714-2633 to get started.

 Avoid new debt!
-Don’t buy a new car, co-sign on your friend’s new truck, open new credit cards, or buy that gorgeous new furniture that’s calling your name.
+Don’t buy a new car, co-sign on your friend’s new car, open new credit cards, or buy that gorgeous new furniture that’s calling your name.
 Focus on paying off debt if you can.
-Your lender has approved you based on your current financial status and if those numbers get out of balance you may lose your financing.
+Your lender has approved you based on your current financial status, and if those numbers become unbalanced, you may lose your financing.

 HOA, Taxes & Insurance

 It stands for Home Owners Association.
 Most new neighborhoods have an HOA.
-It includes standards for the community.
+It includes architectural and other standards for the community.
 Any structural changes to your home have to be approved by the HOA.

 HOA fees vary by community.